Epitaxial binding and strain effects of monolayer stanene on the Al$_{2}$O$_{3}$(0001) surface: Methods

 \section{Methods}

-Density functional theory (DFT) calculations were performed using the Quantum {\sc Espresso} software package \cite{giannozzi_quantum_2009}.
-Fully relativistic projector augmented-wave (PAW) pseudopotentials with spin--orbit interaction were used, along with the Perdew--Burke--Ernzerhof (PBE) generalized gradient approximation to the exchange-correlation functional \cite{perdew_generalized_1996}.
-A plane-wave basis set with a wavefunction energy cutoff of 680~eV and a charge density plane wave cutoff of 6,800~eV was used, and atomic relaxations were performed until all axial forces were below $2.5\times10^{-3}\,\text{eV}/\text{\AA}$.
-Calculations were performed at the theoretical relaxed lattice parameters of bulk alumina; however, since Quantum {\sc Espresso} cannot perform automated variable-cell relaxations with fully relativistic pseudopotentials, those lattice parameters were found by atomically relaxing bulk structures on a grid of lattice parameter values and fitting to find the minimum in energy.
+We performed density functional theory (DFT) calculations using the Quantum {\sc Espresso} software package \cite{giannozzi_quantum_2009}.
+We used fully relativistic projector augmented-wave (PAW) pseudopotentials with spin--orbit interaction, along with the Perdew--Burke--Ernzerhof (PBE) generalized gradient approximation to the exchange--correlation functional \cite{perdew_generalized_1996}.
+We used a plane-wave basis set with a wavefunction energy cutoff of 680~eV and a charge density plane wave cutoff of 6,800~eV, and we relaxed atomic positions until all axial forces were below $2.5\times10^{-3}\,\text{eV}/\text{\AA}$.
+We performed additional calculations using the same parameters and a hybrid exchange--correlation functional using the VASP software \cite{kresse_efficiency_1996, heyd_hybrid_2003, krukau_influence_2006}.
+We performed calculations at the theoretical relaxed lattice parameters of bulk alumina; however, since the Quantum {\sc Espresso} version we used does not perform automated variable-cell relaxations with fully relativistic pseudopotentials, those lattice parameters were found by atomically relaxing bulk structures on a grid of lattice parameter values and fitting to find the minimum in energy.
 We estimate that this is equivalent to performing an automated variable-cell relaxation until all uniaxial stresses are below 5~kbar.
 Calculations used a $12\times12\times1$ $k$-point mesh and 14~meV of Gaussian thermal broadening.

-Substrate-based calculations were carried out on an Al-terminated slab of Al$_{2}$O$_{3}$ cleaved along the (0001) surface.
+We carried out substrate-based calculations on an Al-terminated slab of Al$_{2}$O$_{3}$ cleaved along the (0001) surface.
 In-plane lattice parameters were taken from a theoretical relaxation of bulk Al$_{2}$O$_{3}$, which yielded a lattice parameter of 4.792~\AA.
-Four stoichiometric layers of the Al$_{2}$O$_{3}$ slab were included to ensure convergence in atomic positions and formation energies.
-Monolayers of stanene were placed on both surfaces of a symmetric slab to retain inversion symmetry and avoid the need for a dipole correction in the vacuum.
-The Grimme DFT-D2 van der Waals correction was used to account for noncovalent interaction between the substrate and the stanene overlayer \cite{grimme_semiempirical_2006}.
+We included four stoichiometric layers of the Al$_{2}$O$_{3}$ slab to ensure convergence in atomic positions and formation energies.
+We placed monolayers of stanene on both surfaces of a symmetric alumina slab to retain inversion symmetry and avoid the need for a dipole correction in the vacuum.
+We used the Grimme DFT-D2, DFT-D3, and Becke--Johnson XDM semiempirical functionals to investigate the robustness of our results against noncovalent interactions between the substrate and the stanene overlayer \cite{grimme_semiempirical_2006, barone_role_2009, grimme_consistent_2010, becke_exchange-hole_2007, otero-de-la-roza_van_2012}.

-For isolated 2D tin-based monolayers, topological characters were computed from occupied band parities at time-reversal invariant momenta using the method of Fu and Kane \cite{fu_topological_2007}.